 In December 2006, Elga broke her femur in the apartment.
-The broken leg is operated on but she develops pneumonia and dies in hospital in January 2007.
+The broken leg was operated on but she developed pneumonia and died in hospital in January 2007.
 She was 84 years old.

 Elgas funeral was in the German Church in Helsinki.
 She is buried in the family grave at Sandudden Cemetery, Helsinki.

 Elga had a very successful life as an artist.
-She lived on her art all her life from the age of 23.
+She made her living from her art from the age of 23.
 She lived her life on her terms.
 There are few people who can do that, even fewer make the sacrifices to carry it out.
 She participated in about 100 exhibitions and probably leaves behind over a thousand works, a novel and a collection of poems and many memories with us who had the privilege of getting to know her.